-Exams can be repeated if you fail them, but the number of attempts varies.
-Exams of conditional subjects can at most be taken twice; every other exam three times.
+By completing the examination as normal, you confirm that you are in good health and are able to sit the examination.
+You cannot submit an application for special consideration retrospectively (even with medical certificates).
+3.12 Repeating Exams Exams can be repeated if you fail them, but you only have a maximum number of three attempts.
 Academic achievements without grades can be repeated as often as necessary.
 For the master's thesis, you only have a second attempt if you have failed the first one.
 If you do not pass an exam, you are automatically registered for the repeat exam in the subsequent semester.
-This also applies if you take a leave from studies (see 3.16 Leave of Absence) or de-register from the degree program.
+This also applies if you take a leave from studies (see 3.16 Leave from Studies ("Leave of Absence")) or de-register from the degree program.
 If you do not attend the repeat exam (and do not have a doctor's certificate or any other certificate for examination inability), it is considered as another failed attempt.
 Stays abroad or internships should therefore be organized in such a way that you are still able to attend the repeat exam.
-If this is not possible, you must inform the Examinations Office beforehand and ask Mrs.Ms.
-Jahreis to deactivate your exam registration for the corresponding semester.
-Even jef youlf you intend to avoid a continuous exam registration at FAU. your registration for the repeat exams will continue in the subsequent semesters and if you don't attend them (which you can, even as a de-registered student), your studies of Medical Engineering program at a German university will block you from enrolling in Medical Engineering programs at all other German universities (but not at a University for Applied Sciences).

-Passed exams can generally not be repeated.
+If this is not possible, you must inform the Examinations Office beforehand and ask Ms. Jahreis to deactivate your exam registration for the corresponding semester.
+The exam registration will be reactivated after your return.
+Even if you switch to a different university after failing an exam, your registration for the repeat exams will continue in the subsequent semesters and if you don't attend them (which you can, even as a deregistered student), your studies of Medical Engineering at FAU will finally count as failed.
+Please pay attention to this mechanism, as failing a Medical Engineering program at a German university can block you from enrolling in Medical Engineering programs at all other German universities.
+Passed exams cannot be repeated.
 Many compulsory electives in the master's degree program have the option of substituting a repeat exam for a determined module with an exam for another module of the same module group.
 Please note that this is not the case for the modules that are marked as obligatory (see footnotes in your catalog).
-In case you want to switch a repeat exam registration according to those rules, please contact Mrs.Ms.
-Jahreis of the Examinations Office during the exam registration period to communicate your substitution.
+In case you want to switch a repeat exam registration according to those rules, please contact Ms. Jahreis of the Examinations Office during the exam registration period to communicate your substitution.
 The number of failed attempts, however, is transferred to your alternative module, i.e., if you have failed your first module once you only have two remaining attempts for your alternative choice.
-If the first module is worth more ECTS credits (e.g., 5) and is substituted by two modules with lower ECTS credits (2 x 2.5), then you can choose which module of the two the failed attempt will be transferred to.
+If the first module is worth more ECTS credits (e.g., 5) and is substituted by two modules with lower ECTS credits (2 \times 2.5), then you can choose which module of the two the failed attempt will be transferred to.
+Important!